jrarseneau/lsidrivemap/README.md

 Customization
 -------------

-The output is based on my 24 bay drive chassis that has six rows of four drives.
-You may need to customise the 'print_controller' function to suit your own needs.
+The output is based on my 36 bay drive chassis that has six rows of four drives in the front, and three rows of four drives in the rear.
+You **will** need to customise the 'print_controller' function to suit your own needs.

 Known Issues